 Why take your CELTA at the Münchner Volkshochschule in Munich?
 We have twelve years' successful experience of running CELTA courses and a highly skilled, well-qualified and capable tutor team (see the page >> About our tutors).
 We are proud of the fact that our previous trainees have written to us about their satisfaction with our courses (see the page >> Testimonials).
 Trainees on our CELTA courses come from all over the world so you can expect to benefit from working in an international group.
 We take a maximum of twelve trainees per course, giving you the opportunity to receive individualised help.
 Face-to-face support is backed up by access to our Virtual Learning Environment (Moodle), where you can download useful documents and take part in online discussions with tutors and fellow trainees.
 All trainees are provided with a training session on how to use the Munich CELTA Moodle, a skill that is transferable to other areas as well as helping you on your CELTA course.
 Munich is a delightful city, large enough to have a full range of cultural, sporting and shopping facilities but small enough not to be overwhelming.
 Fantastic countryside with lakes and mountains is within easy reach.
 The course is held in the Gasteig, a modern, pleasant building in the centre of Munich.
 (Click here for >> link to map) The Gasteig is a cultural centre as well as being home to the Münchner Volkshochschule (adult education institute), the host institution for CELTA courses in Munich.
 The Münchner Volkshochschule is a well-known centre for language teaching, with over four hundred general and business English courses per semester as well as many other language courses.
 Classrooms are modern and well-equipped.
 The Gasteig building houses the city library, two small theatres and a large concert hall, home of the Munich Philharmonic Orchestra.
 There is a pleasant cafeteria in the building as well as other cafes and restaurants just a few steps away.

 Munich CELTA Language Awareness Day This preparatory six-hour course is aimed to help candidates who are about to start their CELTA course.
-The course runs from 9.30-16.30 with a one-hour lunch break on the Saturday before the CELTA course begins and covers the following topics:
+The course runs from 9.30-16.30 with a one-hour lunch break on the Friday or Saturday before the CELTA course begins and covers the following topics: